mmnaseri/jpowerpack/README.md

 * **tools**; will contain more of round-the-block sort of utilities that will come in handy throughout your development life.

+* **string-tools**; will contain tools concerning String modification, processing, and manipulation.

 IDE and Tools
 -------------